neoxush/VibeCoding/toolkit-blenderpcgscripter/README.md

 3. **Use seeds**: Note the seed number to recreate good results
 4. **Iterate quickly**: The tool is designed for rapid iteration
 5. **Clean up**: Previous generations are kept in separate collections

-## Troubleshooting

-### Panel doesn't appear
-- Make sure the addon is enabled in Preferences > Add-ons
-- Try restarting Blender
-- Check the system console for errors

-### Generation fails
-- Ensure a valid curve object is selected
-- Check that the curve has at least 2 points
-- Verify parameters are within valid ranges
-- Check the system console for error messages

-### Performance issues
-- Reduce spacing to create fewer spaces
-- Disable terrain generation for faster results
-- Lower lateral density to reduce complexity

-## Development

-To reload the addon after code changes:
-1. Disable the addon in Preferences
-2. Enable it again
-3. Or restart Blender

-To view error logs:
-- **Windows**: `Window > Toggle System Console`
-- **macOS/Linux**: Run Blender from terminal

 ## Requirements